 The purpose of the annual AIC Scheme Bursary Award is to support and nurture professional arts practice.
 It is specifically aimed at an artist who has a track record of working collaboratively with communities of place or interest.
 The Bursary Award of €10,000 provides the selected artist with time and resources to carry out research and to reflect on practice.
 More particularly, the Bursary allows the artist to consider key questions associated with their practice using collaborative methodologies.

 It is expected that the recipient of each bursary share the learning arising from the Bursary with the wider community and collaborative arts sector.
+The Artist in the Community Scheme Bursary Award is an initiative of the Arts Council’s Artist in the Community Scheme, managed by Create.

 Since its establishment in 2010, this bursary has been awarded to: